Ruediger Dahlke: Life and background

-Dahlke went to school in Freising, and became a Physician with his dissertation on the psychosomatics of childhood bronchial asthma (1978) at the Ludwig Maximilian University of Munich.
+Dahlke went to school in Freising, and became a Physician with his dissertation on the psychosomatics of childhood bronchial asthma (1978) at LMU Munich.

 He continued with further studies and specialised in naturopathic medicine and various types of psychotherapy.
 This was followed by a long collaboration with Thorwald Dethlefsen.

 He went his own ways by setting up a medical center in Johanneskirchen with his first wife Margit Dahlke in 1990, that is still active till today.

-In 2010-2012 followed the purchase, build-up and start of a health centre Tamanga in Gamlitz, a place in Styria, Austria.
+From 2010 to 2012 followed the purchase, build-up and start of a health centre Tamanga in Gamlitz, a place in Styria, Austria.

 His approach belongs to the alternative medicine, challenging the traditional, evidence-based medicine and therefore he has attracted criticism.

 He currently runs his health centre Tamanga, where he gives a variety of seminars on fasting, "connected breathing" and "integral medicine", and offering workshops on various topics promoting health Clemens G. Arvay.